BlueSquare23/Learning_Java/Readme.md

 ## Strings

-Strings in java are not primative types, they are object types.
+Strings in java are not primitive types, they are object types.
 They are one of the most powerful types in java!

 There are multiple ways to initialize a string in Java.